evapatel123/Cinema/README.md

 ## 🤝 Acknowledgments

-This project is based on the original **LLM Cinema** project from the Hugging Face Build Small Hackathon.
+This project is based on the original **LLM Cinema** project from the Hugging Face Build Small Hackathon (Creative Common Labs).

 Project Preview:
 https://huggingface.co/spaces/build-small-hackathon/llm-cinema